Apsley Pellatt: Political career

+Death

+Pellatt died in Balham in 1863 and was buried at the family mausoleum at Staines, where he had lived in later life.

+Family

-He died in Balham in 1863 and was buried at Staines, where he had lived in later life.
-He had married twice, firstly in 1814 to Sophronia, daughter of Thomas Kemp; she died in 1815 aged only 23.
+Pellatt married twice, firstly in 1814 to Sophronia, daughter of Thomas Kemp; she died in 1815 aged only 23.

 He married secondly, in Streatham in 1816, to Margaret Elizabeth, daughter of George Evans, of Balham, with whom he had one son, Apsley (who died young) and four daughters.
 His second wife died in 1874 and was buried alongside him.
 His younger brother, Mill Pellatt (1795-1863) was grandfather of Canadian financier Sir Henry Pellatt.